Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 broker didn't trust on the CA, so every request was dropped.

-To create the certificates for the broker, we just have to create a CSR, sign it with the CA, and create the chain to import it:
+To create the certificates for the broker, we just have to create a CSR, sign it with the CA and create the chain to import it:
 ```sh
 $ /usr/lib/ssl/misc/CA.pl -newreq
 $ /usr/lib/ssl/misc/CA.pl -sign